pegeler/samplesizeCMH/README.md

-samplesizeCMH: Sample Size Calcualtion for the Cochran-Mantel-Haenszel Test
+samplesizeCMH: Sample Size Calculation for the Cochran-Mantel-Haenszel Test
 ===============

 by Paul.
 W. Egeler M.S.